 SHOCK HAZARD Only qualified, service-trained personnel who are aware of the hazards involved should remove instrument covers.
 Always disconnect the power cable and any external circuits before removing the instrument cover.
-Some circuits are active with power for a short time even with the power switch off.
+Some circuits are active and have power for a short time even when the power switch is turned off.